 Recent MSISPM Capstone clients include:

 - Pacific Northwest National Laboratory

-Internships present students with the chance to apply what they’ve learned in their first year to real-life situations, gain exposure to their future field, build their resume, and make lasting professional contacts.
+Internships present you with the chance to apply what you've learned in your first year to real-life situations, gain exposure to your future field, build your résumé, and make lasting professional contacts.

-Some MSISPM students complete their internships at CERT.
+Some MSISPM students complete their internships on-campus at CERT.

 - Aerospace Corporation